Israel Celebrates 70 Years of Independence

 About the Contest

 The Technion invites teams of high school students (9-12) from schools around the world to create Israel themed Rube Goldberg machines.
 This challenge will encourage students to use out-of-the-box problem solving and teamwork to build a multi-step, chain reaction machine, and creatively incorporate Israel themed elements and texts into their entry.
-The deadline for entries is March 1st, 2018.

 A panel of judges representing the Technion will select the winners based on their creative rendition of “Israel Celebrates 70 Years of Independence” and Israel themes as a Rube Goldberg Machine.
 Winners will be selected using the judging criteria included below.